 When I leave school, I leave school there.

-When I leave work, I leave fucking work.
+And when I leave work, I leave fucking work.

-And I’m HAPPIER cause I do so.
+And I’m happier cause I do so.

-I DON’T bring it home.
+I don’t bring it home.
 I don’t talk about it.
-I don’t THINK about it AT ALL.
+I don’t think about it at all.

-And when you do as most do, and come home talking about it, gossiping about it, angry about it, you turn an 8 hour job into a 24 hour job; an hour long class into a day-long class.
+And when you do as most do, and come home talking about it, gossiping about it, angry about it, you turn an 8-hour job into a 24-hour job; an hour-long class into a day-long class.

-So try it some time.
 Leave your work at work.
 Leave your school at school.
-What you can of it anyway.

 Don’t come home complaining about this person or that person.
-Don’t waste your time angry about what they’ve said or done that you think is so annoying or insulting.
+Don’t waste your time angry about what they’ve said or done that you think is so annoying or so insulting.

-Don’t waste ANY of your energy on stuff that you’re done with for the day, and don’t yet need to deal with till tomorrow.
+Don’t waste any of your energy on stuff that you’re done with for the day, and don’t yet need to deal with till tomorrow.

-Your stress at work and school should be stress left AT work or school.
+Your stress at work and school should be stress left at work or school.